ordercloud-api/ordercloud-javascript-sdk/docs/Orders.md

 <a name="AddPromotion"></a>
 # **AddPromotion**
-> Promotion AddPromotion(direction, orderID, promoCode)
+> OrderPromotion AddPromotion(direction, orderID, promoCode)